RadetzkyLi/CoRTSG/README.md

-# <i>CoRTSG: A general and effective framework of risky testing scenario generation for cooperative perception</i>
+# <i>CoRTSG: A general and effective framework of risky testing scenario generation for cooperative perception in mixed traffic</i>
 <strong>CoRTSG</strong> is a general and effective framework generating **risky testing scenarios** for **cooperative perception**.
 It's the ever-known first driving safety-oriented for cooperative perception in V2X environmnet.
 All things are done by data and priors and no training is required.
 The resulting risky concrete scenarios can be implemented in virtual or real enviroment for further testing or validation.

 ![The CoRTSG framework](./images/CoRTSG.png)